RobertMyles/showpackage/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# packageshow
+# showpackage

 <!-- badges: start -->

 <!-- badges: end -->

-packageshow is an R package for quickly showing package information like [`pip show`](https://pip.pypa.io/en/stable/reference/pip_show/) does for Python.
+showpackage is an R package for quickly showing package information like [`pip show`](https://pip.pypa.io/en/stable/reference/pip_show/) does for Python.
 It is *not* a package manager like miniCRAN, [jetpack](https://github.com/ankane/jetpack),